By Yvette Stimson, Account Manager

-To critics, the movie was more than just a horror.
+Our analysis of movie critic reviews vs. audience reviews discovered that to critics, the movie was more than just horror.
 Similar to The Witch, critics were 5.7x more likely to discuss the film as a family drama.
 One critic described the film as being about “family bonds” and the “forces trying to shake them”.
 They were also 10.9x more likely to comment on the film’s lighting, praising how it was used to create a claustrophobic and frightening atmosphere.

 Audience reviews, on the other hand, described the film as boring and frustrating.
 They questioned what exactly was supposed to come at night, feeling that nothing really happened in the plot.
 They were also 8.7x more likely to discuss the ending of the film.
 This wasn’t always in a negative way, with some viewers thinking the ending was the film’s saving grace and others finding it ruined their viewing experience.